KSP-KOS/KSLib/doc/lib_exec.md

 ### useful tips

 * Compilation is a slow process.
 Each call of lib_exec's functions causes a compilation.
-If you want to speed your main loop up try this techinque:
+If you want to speed your main loop up try this technique:
   ```
   lock my_expr to 0.  // or kOS compiler won't threat my_expr as locked
   execute("lock my_expr to x*x + x + 8."). // insert your expression here